Retired physician and breast cancer survivor advocate for Black and Pink Health

 - Whole Health Community Health Event is being held on Saturday November 10, 10 am – 5 pm – Big Lots Parking Lot, 1655 Euclid Ave.
 For more information contact: Wendy Shurelds at Wendy@sdkomen.org or (619) 301-0800.

-- Community Health Fair is being held on Wednesday, December 5 – The San Diego Mayor and other dignitaries are expected to attend this event.
-There will be vendors, farm to table cooking and a host of other healthy options.This event will be held at Educational Cultural Complex 4343 Oceanview Blvd., San Diego, CA. For more information contact: Wendy Shurelds at Wendy@sdkomen.org or (619) 301-0800.
+- Community Health Fair is being held on Wednesday, December 5 – from 10 am-5pm.
+The San Diego Mayor and other dignitaries are expected to attend this event.
+There will be numerous FREE health services, vendors, fresh produce, farm to table cooking and a host of other healthy options.This event will be held at Educational Cultural Complex 4343 Oceanview Blvd., San Diego, CA. For more information contact: Wendy Shurelds at Wendy@sdkomen.org or (619) 301-0800.